24 Golden Rules to Being a Great Boss

 Ask for differing opinions

 Presumably, you’ve hired your people for good reason—they’re smart, capable, and talented.
 Don’t let that go to waste with a “my way or the highway” attitude.
 Instead, great bosses will seek out input on everything from how to perfect a strategy to whether a deadline is realistic and will be open to dissenting opinions, Green says.
 “Decisions won’t always go everyone’s way, but a good manager will make sure that people feel heard and respected, and will genuinely want the benefit of hearing perspectives other than their own,” she says.
+Check out these tips to deal with toxic co-workers.

 Follow the 30-second inbox rule